• 21, 18, 15, and 12 mm edges

 *Course fees do not include tax and/or VAT.
 Additional taxes will be calculated separately at checkout based on your geographic location.

 • This level 2 continuing education course is for clinicians to gain confidence in assessing, diagnosing and treating rock climbing finger injuries with diagnostic ultrasound.
 You will again access to the level 1 online course that includes 3 hours of pre-recorded lectures, associated articles, and learning assessments.
 You will then meet for a 4 hour live session to problem solve rock climbing patient cases with realtime ultrasound demonstrations and will discuss your patient images with an certified ultrasound expert.
 It is recommended that you have access to an ultrasound unit before taking this course.
-This Registration is for the 2024 Cohort.

 • Complete access to all 6 Rock Rehab Protocols